dimw/weasyprint-server/README.md

 The debug mode enables live reload of the endpoints defined in _./app/server.py_.

+## Run Rests

+The following command can be used to execute the tests:

+    $ docker-compose run weasyprint /app/run-tests.sh

 ## Licence

 The content of this repository is under the MIT licence.